20 Healthy Meals You Can Make in 20 Minutes

 This vegetable-studded frittata recipe is one of the quickest meals you can make.
 Make it for breakfast, or serve for lunch or dinner with a tossed salad and a slice of olive oil-drizzled crusty baguette.

 An easy-to-make slaw served on the side of these salmon tacos makes for a filling and fast weeknight dinner.
 If you prefer more heat in these fish tacos, simply add a pinch or two of chipotle chile powder or cayenne with the chili powder.

 Quick Shrimp Puttanesca

-Because refrigerated fresh pasta cooks much faster than dried pasta, this Italian pasta dish will be on the table lickety-split!
-Puttanesca, traditionally made with tomatoes, olives, capers, anchovies and garlic, gets a makeover with shrimp for extra protein and artichoke hearts to boost the vegetable servings (and the fiber!).
+Because refrigerated fresh pasta cooks much faster than dried pasta, this Italian-inspired pasta dish will be on the table lickety-split!
+Puttanesca, traditionally made with tomatoes, olives, capers, anchovies and garlic, gets shrimp for extra protein and artichoke hearts to boost the vegetable servings (and the fiber!).
 If you can't find frozen artichoke hearts, sub in drained canned artichoke hearts.

 Beef Pad Thai

 We've bulked up the serving size of beef pad thai by adding in lots of healthy veggies like matchstick carrots, snap peas and scallions.
 Look for whole-grain brown-rice pad thai noodles to add an additional 3 grams fiber to each serving.

 To make this 20-minute vegan curry even faster, buy precut veggies from the salad bar at the grocery store.
 To make it a full, satisfying dinner, serve over cooked brown rice.
 When shopping for simmer sauce, look for one with 400 mg of sodium or less and check the ingredient list for cream or fish sauce if you want to keep this vegan.
 If you like a spicy kick, add a few dashes of your favorite hot sauce at the end.